401-advanced-javascript-bw/lab-12-web-server/REPORT.md

 ### Overall Score and Comments

-#### Score (Out of 10): 7
+#### Score (Out of 10): 6

 #### General Comments

-Describe the stack (front-end only? full stack?), database, efficiency, etc. Describe the general usability and learnability
+- Generally the usability and learnability is very user friendly since it lists out all of the steps and parameters all on one page.
+- Creating the client id and client secret is straightforward.
+- The documention is

 #### Pros